Moh9998/Resume/README.md

 ## Summary

 Software Developer with over 3 years of experience in both front-end and back-end development.
 Skilled in C#, ASP.NET Core Web API, WPF, and SQL-based databases.
-Proven ability to build robust, reliable, and scalable software applications, including web, desktop, and mobile solutions.
-Passionate about API development, system architecture, and automation.
-Looking to contribute to innovative software teams and create impactful applications.
+Proven ability to build **cloud-native**, **event-driven**, and **API-led** applications that are robust, scalable, and production-ready.
+Passionate about **DevOps practices**, **CI/CD pipelines**, and automation.
+Adept at system architecture and performance tuning.
+Looking to contribute to innovative global software teams delivering high-impact digital products.

 ---